Adding a Transform

 Disabled Add Transforms button?
 If you have columns with a duplicate title, the Add Transforms button will be grayed out and unusable.
 Be sure your data is formatted correctly, which includes unique column headers.

-As a tip, the logic between each transform defaults to
+The logic between each transform defaults to